bonitasoft/bonita-doc/md/runtime-monitoring.md

 ### Activating Metrics Publishers

 Edit file `./setup/platform_conf/current/platform_engine/bonita-platform-community-custom.properties`
-You will see, in the `# Monitoring` section, a series of properties with their default value:
+You will see, in the `# MONITORING` section, a series of properties with their default value:

-    ## Monitoring
+    ## MONITORING
+    ## PUBLISHERS = where to publish?
     ## publish metrics to JMX:
     #org.bonitasoft.engine.monitoring.publisher.jmx.enable=true
     ## periodically print metrics to logs (bonita-related metrics only):